necolas/react-native-web/.github/CONTRIBUTING.md

 Before opening an issue, please search the [issue tracker](https://github.com/necolas/react-native-web/issues) to make sure your issue hasn't already been reported.
+Please note that your issue may be closed if it doesn't include the information requested in the issue template.

 ## Getting started